2600hz/libwebphone/docs/lwpCall.md

 The libwebphone call class represents an instance of a call and provides all in-call functionality.
-It is also repsonsible for managing the audio / video sent as well as recieved.
+It is also repsonsible for managing the audio / video sent as well as received.

 Since there can be multiple instances of lwpCall only one of those instance can be the primary at a time.
 The primary lwpCall is the instance that is producing